freemantest123/SikuliX-API/README.md

 SikuliX-API
 ===========

+**Current version: 1.0 Beta351 (branch master)** --- [click for downloadable packages](https://github.com/RaiMan/SikuliX-API/wiki/Packages)

 Sikuli's Java API supporting visual testing and automation (currently using JNI/C++ to integrate with OpenCV and Tesseract)

-**Current version: 1.0 Beta420 (branch master)**

 SikuliX-API is targeted at people who want to develop programs in Java, other Java based languages or Java aware scripting languages currently not supported by SikuliX-IDE (https://github.com/RaiMan/SikuliX-IDE).
 <br /><br />